Mentors4EDU/OpenVentilator-Kit/docs/index.rst

 but due to limited funding and resources, we all knew that wasn't going to happen.
 Apparently, the world didn't see my vision of a bunch of underwater "heros" in suits.
 I wonder why?
-Anyways, I heard about the need of ventalitors and thought wow, no way I can contribute to something like that!
+Anyways, I heard about the need of ventilators and thought wow, no way I can contribute to something like that!
 Then I remembered this project, and I was like "oh wait!", here we are now...